lifepillar/CSVKeychain/Readme.md

 The script may be run from source.

-Before running the script, go to System Preferences > Security & Privacy > Accessibility, and allow Script Editor to control your computer.
-This step is required to avoid SecurityAgent to prompt you with a dialog for each item you want to export.
+Before running the script, go to System Preferences > Security & Privacy > Privacy > Accessibility, and allow Script Editor to control your computer.
+This step is
+required to avoid SecurityAgent to prompt you with a dialog for each item you want to export.
 It basically allows AppleScript to press the Allow button in such dialogs for you.

 You may also build the script into an application if you want.
 In this case, you must grant the app control of your computer in the same way.

+The script always asks for the password to unlock your keychain (you recognise the dialog by the AppleScript Script icon).
+Since that dialog is not very secure, it is recommended that you change your keychain's password in Keychain.app before exporting your keychain, and restore the original password afterwards.
+You may also be asked to unlock your keychain by SecurityAgent (which you do by providing your keychain's password).
+So, you may have to enter your keychain's password once or twice.
+After that, SecurityAgent will keep prompting for a password for each exported item, but the script should fill it out for you automatically, so no further action from you will be required.

 The script makes a backup of the keychain before importing or exporting data.
 Backups are timestamped and saved into the same folder containing the keychain.